-It was a little over five years ago as in January that Tom had the worst scare of his life.
-We were seated on the veranda at the Hornbill house while both working on our laptops while watching for possible visiting wildlife.
+It was a little over five years ago that Tom had the worst scare of his life in January.
+We were seated on the veranda at the Hornbill house while working on our laptops while watching for possible visiting wildlife.

-The sightings had been excellent during the first month at the house and our expectations were high.
-At that point in time, no wildlife encounters particularly scared us although we always remained diligent and cautious.
+The sightings had been excellent during the first month at the house, and our expectations were high.
+Now, no wildlife encounters particularly scared us, although we always remained diligent and cautious.

 |When kudus and warthogs are in the garden, bushbucks don’t have much chance of eating any pellets when they’re easily scared off.
 Tom holds the container of pellets for her to ensure she gets a few bites.|

-We’ve since learned a bit about snakes after attending snake school last March, that size means nothing when it comes to venomous snakes.
-A huge snake can be relatively harmless and a small snake can be deadly.
+We’ve since learned a bit about snakes after attending snake school last March.
+A huge snake can be relatively harmless, and a small snake can be deadly.
+That size means nothing when it comes to venomous snakes.

 |I’ll feed gentle Ms. Bushbuck from my hand, one of few instances in which we do so.|